prof-rossetti/intro-to-python/projects/robo-advisor/challenges.md

 # "Robo Advisor" Further Exploration Challenges

-> NOTE: the first two challenges are mildly interesting, but the third challenge, "Plotting Prices over Time", is the one that will excite instructors and earn the most extra credit.

 ## Handling Multiple Stocks

+> BONUS POINTS: 4-5%

 Instead of processing a single stock at a time, allow the user to process multiple stocks at the same time.

 If you decide to implement this approach, pay attention to the "Information Output Requirements" about using multiple CSV files instead of a single file.

 ## Calculating 52-Week Highs and Lows

+> BONUS POINTS: 2-3%

 Instead of calculating and printing the stock's **recent average high** and **recent average low**, calculate and print the stock's **52-week high** and **52-week low**, respectively.